Functional model for generalised resolvents and its application to time-dispersive media

 Substituting (\ref{still_rep}) into (\ref{pre_eps}) and taking into account the weak*-convergence \cite[VI Sec.\,B]{MR1669574} of the Poisson transformations ${\mathfrak P}_\delta$ as well as the regularity \cite{Nikolski} of functions in $K_{\mathfrak s}$ guaranteed by the analytic properties of ${\mathfrak s}$ discussed above, we pass to the limit as $\delta\to0$ in (\ref{pre_eps}), to obtain

 Finally, passing to the limit in the last identity as $N\to\infty$ and using the fact that $u_N\to u,$ $v_N\to v$ yields

-We have thus established the following theorem. \begin{theorem} The Hilbert space $H$ is isometric to the space $L_2\bigl(\mathbb{R}, \pi d\mu\bigr),$ where the measure $\mu$ is given by (\ref{still_rep}).
-This isometry is the composition of the first formula in (\ref{unit_form}) and the embedding of $K_{\mathfrak s}$ into $L_2\bigl(\mathbb{R}, \pi d\mu\bigr).$ The latter embedding is realised by taking the boundary values on the real line of functions in $K_{\mathfrak s},$ which exist $d\mu$-almost everywhere. \end{theorem}
+We have thus established the following theorem. \begin{theorem} The Hilbert space $H$ is isometric to the space $L_2\bigl(\mathbb{R}, \pi d\mu\bigr),$ where the measure $\mu$ is provided by (\ref{still_rep}).
+This isometry is the composition of the first formula in (\ref{unit_form}) and the embedding of $K_{\mathfrak s}$ into $L_2\bigl(\mathbb{R}, \pi d\mu\bigr)$ realised by taking the boundary values on the real line of functions in $K_{\mathfrak s},$ which exist $\mu$-almost everywhere. \end{theorem}

 \begin{remark} A. Unlike in \cite{Clark}, here the Clark measure $d\mu$ emerges in the context of extensions of symmetric operators, via the operators of the functional model.